-Prerequisites: A passing grade in Global History & Geography I. Final Assessment: NYS Global History & Geography Regents Additional Information: 1 year; 1 credit, course weight = 1.00

-The Global History & Geography core curriculum is designed to focus on the five social studies standards, common themes that recur across time and place, and eight historical units.
+Prerequisites: Successful completion of Global History & Geo 9 (Global History & Geography I) Final Assessment: NYS Global History & Geography Regents Additional Information: 1 year; 1 credit, course weight = 1.00 The Global History & Geography core curriculum is designed to focus on the five social studies standards, common themes that recur across time and place, and eight historical units.
 Each unit lists the content, concepts and themes, and connections teachers should use to organize classroom instruction and plan for assessment.
 This curriculum provides students with the opportunity to explore what is happening in various regions and civilizations at a given time.
 In addition, it enables students to investigate issues and themes from multiple perspectives and make global connections and linkages that lead to in-depth understanding.
 As students explore the five social studies standards, they should have multiple opportunities to explore the content and intellectual skills of history and the social science disciplines.
-The second year course goes from 1800 until the present time.
+The second-year course goes from 1800 until the present time.